pes18fan/json-parser/README.md

 # json-parser

-Simple JSON parser in Python.
+Simple parser for a JSON subset in Python.
 Warning: code is extremely spaghetti.

 ## but why?